Nashev/TextBrain/README.md

 TextBrain
 =========

 Experiments with AI, based on text.
+Some kind of NLP.

 Initially it must load text, extract a words, recognize a same words in different cases, store links between them, and add all of them into a single database ("brain") as a "knowledges".